 For further information on the history of the village and its residents, Long Wittenham History Group meets once a month for talks and research meetings.
 The group has a good collection of photographs and has transcribed most of the available parish registers.
 It has published a booklet ‘The Parish of Long Wittenham 1800-1920’ and a series of journals called ‘The Chronicle’, with articles on the shops, church, local characters, farming, buildings, the school and village organisations.
 These are available to download from the History Group Publications page.

-A large scale map of the village was produced in 2012.
+A large scale map of the village was produced in 2012 and amended in 2017 and 2020.
 You can view and download a copy here.